Skip to content

 • The average consumer processes 100,500 digital words daily

-The result of all of this?
+The result of this saturation?
 Consumers are ignoring our marketing messages.

 Marketers shouldn't take it personally.
 With so much information thrown at them, consumers are in survival mode.

-They are turning to tools like ad-blocking software just to get some reprieve.
+They are turning to tools like ad-blocking software just to get a respite.

 Inject storytelling into your content marketing strategy.